pushpopmatrix/ifft2-sin/README.md

 ## ifft2-sin
 - Two dimensional fast fourier transform and inverse fast fourier transform.
 - Users can see how sin curves make an image.
-  (recognize to click around the center of filter)
+  (recommend to click around the center of filter)
 - quit to ESC while choosing filter window

 # about look